BlacKkNigHT47/Aerogrower/README.md

 # Aerogrower
-A RaspberryPi based aerophonics Plant grower.
+** A RaspberryPi based aerophonics Plant grower. **
 ![The AeroGrower](images/Aerogrower.jpeg)

 ## Introduction
- - Aeorophonics and Hydrophonics is when plants are grown without a growth medium (soil) instead the roots of the plant are fe
+ - Aeorophonics and Hydrophonics is when plants are grown without a growth medium (soil) instead the roots of the plant are fed a

  - How are they grown